mikami3heart/PMlib-pybind/Readme.md

 `POWER_CHOOSER=(NODE|NUMA|PARTS|OFF)`

 If this environment variable is set, PMlib detects the POWER API supported devices and collect the data from them.
-The power consumption information is recorded in rather coarse manner, and the overhead to collect the data from those devices tends to be heavy.
-It is recommended to set this value as OFF (default) for the measurement that requires precise time resolution.
+The power consumption information is recorded in rather coarse granularity, and the overhead to collect the data from those devices tends to be heavy.
+For the performance measurement that requires precise time resolution, it is recommended to set this value as OFF.
 To enable this feature, PMlib must be built with Power API option enabled.

 `BYPASS_PMLIB=YES`